Skip to main content

 Maximum Drawdown

-Updated this week
+Updated over a week ago

-If you are trading a 1-step account, the applicable maximum drawdown rule is outlined here.
+If you are trading a 1-Step account, the applicable maximum drawdown rule is outlined here.

 An important point of clarification: demo account balance and demo account equity are two different things.